 Air-Conditioned Environment

 Like I already said, Air-conditioned work places help in keeping the laptop or your desktop cool.
 Most of the offices are air-conditioned these days, so are the homes.
-But of you are out, try to search for an air-conditioned environment or get one installed.
+But of you are out, try to search for an air-conditioned environment or get one installed.Shut Down When Not In Use

 When you have completed working on your laptop, shut it down.
 Keeping your laptop awake for much more time can resulting in heating up your laptop.
-So when you plan to get away from your laptop even for a while, shut it down and then start it again when you need.
+So when you plan to get away from your laptop even for a while, shut it down and then start it again when you need.All these above written tips are meant to keep your laptop cool and especially in summer where the chances of heating up are high.

 Tip: When you are about to perform cpu intensive tasks like high resolution image or video editing, shut down the pc and let it cool and then do your work.
 The lost time in shutdown process is definitely compensated with the responsiveness of the system.